Michael Carter Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Recent Performances

-- Against the Jaguars last week, Carter rushed 16 times for 118 yards (7.4 yards per carry).
+- Last week against the Jaguars, Carter racked up 118 yards on 16 carries (averaging 7.4 yards per carry).

 Carter's New York Teammates